svbackend/natai-diary/NOTES.md

+### Dec 4, 2022

+Still working on user flow, added change email page, and api endpoints for password change feature, modified email templates to use APP_URL, so it can be customized in .env file, now I have correct urls from templates to my local version of site, and on production I will have to change APP_URL to my domain name.

+I'm thinking about adding e2e tests for frontend, but I don't want to test UI, all I need is to test functionality.

+Added password change page.

+Next steps:

+Mobile navbar for authtenticated user

 ### Dec 3, 2022

 Latest couple of days was pretty tired after work so didn't do much.

+Today added reset password + reset password confirmation pages.
+I do really like how easy it is to add new pages to the app.

 ### Nov 28, 2022